Skip to content ↓

 When is the first day of term?

-All students must attend college on Tuesday 2 September for their induction.
-Classes start on the following day on Wednesday 3 September.
+All students must attend college on Wednesday 2 September 2026 for their induction.
+Classes start the following day on Thursday 3 September 2026.

-I will be away for the start of term, what do I do?
+I will be away for the start of the term.
+What do I do?

-If you have an exceptional circumstance meaning you'll miss induction on Tuesday 2 September or Wednesday 3 September when classes start, you will need to tell us at enrolment.
+If you have an exceptional circumstance meaning you'll miss induction on Wednesday 2 September 2026 or when classes start on Thursday 3 September 2026, you will need to tell us at enrolment.

 What do I need to buy for college?